|Academic Year of Entry||2022/23|

 Upon graduation, you will have the competence to practise as a professionally qualified social worker in a variety of settings through which human services are delivered (e.g. social services agencies, schools and health care institutions); work in the field of human resources (e.g. customer service and staff training); or pursue further studies in social work or related fields (e.g. psychology and education).
 You will also be eligible to apply for social work positions as a Registered Social Worker (RSW) in government and non-government organisations.

 Graduates are qualified to register with the Social Workers Registration Board as Registered Social Workers (RSW).
-This qualification is recognised by the majority of societies throughout the world.
+The qualification is recognised by the majority of societies throughout the world.

 Over the past 10 years: